noam87/noamswebsite/content/q/marcus.md

 ---

-> Through not observing what is in the mind of another man has seldom been seen
+> Through not observing what is in the mind of another man, a man has seldom been seen
 > to be unhappy; but those who do not observe the movement of their own minds
 > must of necessity be unhappy.